thezimmee/grunt-markdown-it/README.md

 ### `options.highlightjs`
 Type: `boolean` Default: `false`

-Easy way to enable syntax highlighting with [highlight.js](highlightjs.org/).
+Easy way to enable parsing of code blocks for syntax highlighting with [highlight.js](highlightjs.org/).
 Alternatively you may use `markdown-it`'s `highlight` property, or the `options.plugins` property, to implement a different syntax highlighting soluton.

-_Note: If set to true, make sure `highlight.js` is installed._
+_Note: If set to true, make sure `highlight.js` is installed.
+You will also need to include the `highlight.js` script and desired styles.
+See [highlight.js usage](highlightjs.org/usage/) for details._

 ### `options.prefix`
 Type: `string` Default: `<pre class="hljs"><code class="{{langClass}}">`